ReliQuery/hyper-mcp/templates/plugins/go/README.md

 2. **Implement plugin handlers** in `main.go`:

+Plugin handlers must be implemented without the use of goroutines *unless* you modify the Dockerfile build to remove `-scheduler=none` from the tinygo build flags.
+Note that this is not recommended, as hyper-mcp will normally handle concurrent executions for you.

    > **Note:** You only need to implement the handlers relevant to your plugin.
 For example, if your plugin only provides tools, implement only `ListTools()` and `CallTool()`.
 All other handlers have default implementations that work out of the box.

    - `ListTools()` - Describe available tools